buley/dash/README.md

 Another parameter under the programmer's control is the optional "unique" parameter, which tells the browser to enforce that all values that correspond to that key path are "unique".[4] (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow#dfn-unique).
 When true, IDB makes sure no two records have the same key value and will throw an error if the programmer tries to break the uniqueness guarantee.

 The key path is optional when putting an object into an object store only if the "autoIncrement" parameter is set to true.
 Otherwise the programmer will have to include a non-null key on each object added or put into the object store.
-When the key is provided, a plain string will create a key on a shallow attribute.
-To specify the key among nested attributes in JavaScript objects, the key path syntax uses "dot notation".
-For example,  "first.second.third" would be the key path for an index on the "third" key in the following JavaScript object:

-{ "first": {
-    "second": {
-      "third": [ "string value 1", "string value 2" ]
-    }
-  }
-}

-A key can be any of these types: String, Dates, floats and Arrays.

-It's possible to put indexes on array objects as well.
-When adding objects that have arrays as key values, it can be useful to set the optional "multirow" (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow) flag to `true` when creating a database.
-When set to the boolean value `true` an index record will be created on each object in a particular array.
-When `false`, a record is created for only the first.
-When an empty array is passed, no record is added.

 > store.clear